a1henu/tinytorch/README.md

 # tinytorch

-This is the project for the course "[Programming in AI](https://pkuprogramminginai.github.io/Labs-Documentation/#/)" in Peking University.
+This is my project for the course "[Programming in AI](https://pkuprogramminginai.github.io/Labs-Documentation/#/)" in 2024 Fall in Peking University.

 We purpose to implement a tiny deep learning framework, and we will use it to train a simple neural network.

+**IMPORTANT: PLEASE DO NOT COPY MY CODE DIRECTLY FOR YOUR ASSIGNMENT.**

 <!-- toc -->